-In today’s article, I wanted to talk about another problem that people have when they sit a lot, which is hip flexors pain.
-I have four exercises below that you can do to help relieve your hip flexors pain.
+In today’s article, I wanted to talk about another problem that people have when they sit a lot, which is hip flexor pain.
+I have four exercises below that you can do to help relieve your hip flexor pain.

 So, check them out and let me know how they go.

 In this video, I wanted to show you four different exercises that target your hip flexors in order to decrease the pain in them, loosen them up, and stretch them out.

 4 Exercises To Target Your Hip Flexors for Pain Relief